 - 7. One last thing.
 Melt the remaining butter in a small skillet.
 (Use 2 tablespoons for uber-buttery bread crumbs, 1 tablespoon for swimsuit-season bread crumbs.)
 Drizzle the butter over the bread crumbs in a bowl and toss to coat.
 Sprinkle the bread crumbs over the macaroni.

 - 8. Bake until the crumbs are browned and the macaroni is warmed through, 20 minutes if you’re in a hurry or, if you’re in no rush and prefer a creamier sauce, up to an hour or so.
-You’ll need to cover the dish after 15 minutes or so to prevent the crumbs from browning too much.
+You will need to cover the dish after 15 minutes or so to prevent the crumbs from browning too much.
 Let the macaroni and cheese rest at room temperature for about 10 minutes before scooping it out in heaping portions.

 - While the classic is always welcome, try mixing things up on occasion…